yuxiang660/git-perforce/README.md

-# git-perforce
+# Introduction
-Tools to convert perforce repos to git repose
+This project is python based tools to convert perforce repos to git repos.
+Then, the git repos can be used by `sourcegraph` for code search.